winitzki/CocoaJoin/README.md

 will assign `2` to `x`, as long as we wait long enough for the reactions to start.

-The operational semantics of join calculus guarantees that the molecule `counter` disappears from the soup whenever each reaction starts.
-For this reason, it is possible to inject many copies of `inc()` simultaneously; there is no problem with concurrent updates of the `counter` value, and it does not matter in which order the reactions are started.
+The operational semantics of join calculus guarantees that the molecule `counter` disappears from the soup whenever each reaction starts, and appears only after incrementing the value.
+For this reason, it is possible to inject many copies of `inc()` simultaneously, and there is no problem with concurrent updates of the `counter` value.
+(Of course, this depends on the commutativity of addition: it does not matter in which order the reactions are started.)
+Each reaction consumes `counter` and injects it back, ready to be consumed by another reaction.
+Eventually, all `inc()` molecules will be consumed, one by one.

-Nevertheless, this implementation is "brittle" because the user could forget to inject the `counter(0)` molecule at the beginning of the program, and then no reactions will ever run and the call to `get` will block forever.
+Nevertheless, this implementation is "brittle" because the user could forget to inject the `counter(0)` molecule at the beginning of the program, and then no reactions will ever run, and the call to `get` will block forever.
 The user could also, by mistake, inject several copies of `counter` into the soup, and then the results of `get` will be unpredictable.

 In order to fix this problem, we can define the reactions within a local scope.
 Pseudocode: